 These trees can function as specimen plants or as street trees.
 As with kiwi vines, these provide a wonderous spring-foliage season display.
 Leaf peeping should not just be for the better-known fall-foliage season, honey locust trees leaf colors pop in spring.

 Because their canopy is relatively loose and airy, they do not make especially effective shade trees if you are seeking deep shade.
-But this same quality makes them good lawn trees.
-This is because the problem with most large trees is that their canopies cast too much shade on the grass trying to grow beneath them (unless you grow a shade-tolerant grass).
+But this same quality makes them good lawn trees because the problem with most large trees is that their canopies cast too much shade on the grass trying to grow beneath them (unless you grow a shade-tolerant grass).
 Grass grown under the relatively open canopy of honey locust trees has a better chance of receiving adequate sunlight.

 Honey locusts served many practical functions long before Sunburst was developed as a good landscaping tree.
-The species plant was used traditionally in the making of, for example, railroad ties, and fence posts.
+The species plant was used traditionally in the making of railroad ties and fence posts, for example.
 Given that such products made from its strong, durable wood became fixtures in everyday life, it is not surprising that many towns in the U.S. have a "Locust Street."